Undergraduate Degree Programs

 - Earn at least twelve hours of coursework selected from the list below.

-- Complete the online checklist no later than the 10th day of classes in the student’s final term to affirm that the requirements for the certificate have been met or will be met at the completion of the current term.
+- Complete the online checklist no later than the final day of classes in the student’s final term to affirm that the requirements for the certificate have been met.

 Students are encouraged to take one course in each of IB and Psychology.Course List for the Certificate in Animal Behavior1